- RMU - 01865 227242, ORTU - 01865 225205

 The work within the ORTU is funded by various agencies including the National Institute for Health Research (NIHR), the Medical Research Council, National Cancer Research Institute and the British Heart Foundation.
 The Unit coordinates the Respiratory Specialty Interest Group of the Thames Valley and South Midlands Local Research Network.
 ORTU's portfolio of studies currently include the following disease areas: asthma; chronic cough; COPD; cystic fibrosis; idiopathic pulmonary fibrosis (IPF)/ interstitial lung disease (ILD); novel imaging and physiological techniques in respiratory disease; obstructive sleep apnoea; and pleural disease, including malignant pleural effusion, mesothelioma, pleural infection and pneumothorax.

-The ORTU and RMU are partners with the Oxford Respiratory Clinical Trials Unit, and members of the NIHR Translational Research Partnership.
+The ORTU and RMU are members of the NIHR Translational Research Partnership.